Falarconp/falarconp.github.io/_pages/CV.md

 ## Contributions

-h-index = 25
+h-index = 26

-Publications: : 50 refereed publications(8 as 1st author + 5 as 2nd author)
+Publications: : 52 refereed publications(8 as 1st author + 5 as 2nd author)

-Number of Citations: 2100
+Number of Citations: 2307

 ### 1st Author Papers:

+1. **Alarcón, F.**, Chowbay, Facchini et al, submitted to A\&A Letters.
+EK Cha b: multi-tracer detection of a planetary-mass companion candidate in a gas-rich environment.

-1. **Alarcón, F.**, Facchini, Trapman et al, ApJL, 1000, L32. exoALMA.
+2. **Alarcón, F.**, Facchini, Trapman et al, ApJL, 1000, L32. exoALMA.
 XXIV.
 Formaldehyde Emission in Protoplanetary Disks of exoALMA Compared with Their Properties and Dynamical State.

-3. Yoshihide, **Alarcón** et al, ApJL, 999, L22 (2026). *shared first authorship
+3. Yoshida, **Alarcón** et al, ApJL, 999, L22 (2026). *shared first authorship
 Silicon Sulfide Isotopologues Reveal Silicate Sublimation in the Outer Disk of PDS 66

-3. **Alarcón, F.** , Bergin, E., Cugno, G., ApJ, 966, 225 (2024)
+4. **Alarcón, F.** , Bergin, E., Cugno, G., ApJ, 966, 225 (2024)
 Extinction Values toward Embedded Planets in Protoplanetary Disks Estimated from Hydrodynamic Simulations

-4. **Alarcón, F.** & Bergin, Edwin, ApJ, 967, 144 (2024)
+5. **Alarcón, F.** & Bergin, Edwin, ApJ, 967, 144 (2024)
 Thermal Structure and Millimeter Emission of Protoplanetary Disk with embedded protoplanets from  radiative transfer modeling

-5. **Alarcón, F.**, Casassus, S., Lyra, W., Pérez, S., Cieza, L., MNRAS, 527, 9655 (2024).
+6. **Alarcón, F.**, Casassus, S., Lyra, W., Pérez, S., Cieza, L., MNRAS, 527, 9655 (2024).
 Viscous heating as the dominant heat source inside the water snowline of V883 Ori

-6. **Alarcón, F.**, Bergin, E. A., Teague, R. 2022, ApJL, 941, L24, doi: 10.3847/2041-
+7. **Alarcón, F.**, Bergin, E. A., Teague, R. 2022, ApJL, 941, L24, doi: 10.3847/2041-
 8213/aca6e6 A localized kinematic structure detected in atomic carbon emission spatially coincident with a proposed protoplanet in the HD 163296 disk

-7. **Alarcón, F.**, Bosman, A., Bergin, E., et al. 2021, ApJS.
+8. **Alarcón, F.**, Bosman, A., Bergin, E., et al. 2021, ApJS.
 257, 8.
 "Molecules with ALMA at Planet-forming Scales(MAPS) VIII: CO Gap in AS 209–Gas Depletion or Chemical Process- ing?"

-8. **Alarcón, F.**, Teague, R., Zhang, K., Bergin, E. A., Barraza-Alfaro, M. 2020, ApJ, 905, 68, doi: 10.3847/1538-4357/abc1d6.
+9. **Alarcón, F.**, Teague, R., Zhang, K., Bergin, E. A., Barraza-Alfaro, M. 2020, ApJ, 905, 68, doi: 10.3847/1538-4357/abc1d6.
 Chemical Evolution in a Proto- planetary Disk with Planet Carved Gaps and Dust Rings.

 ### Other Refereed Papers(* denotes 2nd author):

 #### Major and/or Significant Contributions:

-9. * Van Clepper,E., **Alarcón,F.**, Ciesla et al.  ApJL, 994, L44 (2025) “Dust Recycling in Protoplanetary Disks: A Novel Method of Volatile Enrichment in Embedded Giant Planets”
+10. * Van Clepper,E., **Alarcón,F.**, Ciesla et al.  ApJL, 994, L44 (2025) “Dust Recycling in Protoplanetary Disks: A Novel Method of Volatile Enrichment in Embedded Giant Planets”

-10. * Raul, E., **Alarcón, F.**, and Bergin, E. ApJ, 982, 155 (2025) "Tracking the Chemical Evolution of Hydrocarbons Through Carbon Grain Supply in Protoplanetary Disks”
+11. * Raul, E., **Alarcón, F.**, and Bergin, E. ApJ, 982, 155 (2025) "Tracking the Chemical Evolution of Hydrocarbons Through Carbon Grain Supply in Protoplanetary Disks”

-11. * Law, C.L.,**Alarcón, F.**, Cleeves, I., et al. 2023, ApJL, 959, L27 (2023).
+12. * Law, C.L.,**Alarcón, F.**, Cleeves, I., et al. 2023, ApJL, 959, L27 (2023).
 “C I Traces the Disk Atmosphere in the IM Lup Protoplanetary Disk”

-12. * Bosman, A. D.,**Alarcón, F.**, Bergin, E. A., et al. ApJS, 257, 7 (2021).
+13. * Bosman, A. D.,**Alarcón, F.**, Bergin, E. A., et al. ApJS, 257, 7 (2021).
 "Molecules with ALMA at Planet-forming Scales(MAPS) VI: Sub-stellar O/H and C/H and super-stellar
 in planet feeding gas"

-13. * Bosman, A. D.,**Alarcón, F.**, Zhang, K., Bergin, E. A. 2021a, ApJ, 910,
+14. * Bosman, A. D.,**Alarcón, F.**, Zhang, K., Bergin, E. A. 2021a, ApJ, 910,
 3, doi: 10.3847/1538-4357/abe127.
 Destruction of Refractory Carbon Grains Drives the Final Stage of Protoplanetary Disk Chemistry.

-14. Cugno, Facchini, \textbf{Alarcón} et al. A\&A, 170, 317 (2025) “Direct Measurement of Extinction in a Planet-Hosting Gap ”
+15. Cugno, Facchini, \textbf{Alarcón} et al. A\&A, 170, 317 (2025) “Direct Measurement of Extinction in a Planet-Hosting Gap ”

-15. Van De Putte, Meshaka, Trahin et al. A\&A, 687, A86 (2024) "PDRs4All.
+16. Van De Putte, Meshaka, Trahin et al. A\&A, 687, A86 (2024) "PDRs4All.
 VIII.
 Mid-infrared emission line inventory of the Orion Bar”

-16. Berné, Habart, Peeters et al. Sci, 383, 988 (2024) “A far-ultraviolet–driven photoevaporation flow observed in a protoplanetary disk”
+17. Berné, Habart, Peeters et al. Sci, 383, 988 (2024) “A far-ultraviolet–driven photoevaporation flow observed in a protoplanetary disk”

-17. Berné, Martin-Drumel, Schroetter et al. Nature, 621, 56 (2023) “Formation of the methyl cation by photochemistry in a protoplanetary disk”
+18. Berné, Martin-Drumel, Schroetter et al. Nature, 621, 56 (2023) “Formation of the methyl cation by photochemistry in a protoplanetary disk”

-18. Chown, Sidhu, Peeters et al. A\&A, 685, A75 (2024) “PDRs4All.
+19. Chown, Sidhu, Peeters et al. A\&A, 685, A75 (2024) “PDRs4All.
 IV.
 An embarrassment of riches: Aromatic infrared bands in the Orion Bar”

-19. Schwarz, Calahan, Zhang et al. ApJS, 257, 20 (2021) “Molecules with ALMA at Planet-forming Scales.
+20. Schwarz, Calahan, Zhang et al. ApJS, 257, 20 (2021) “Molecules with ALMA at Planet-forming Scales.
 XX.
 The Massive Disk around GM Aurigae”

 #### Author Contributions and/or Data Reduction:

-20. Armitage, Williams, Zhang et al. ApJ, in press (2025) "Tracing Pebble Drift History in Two Protoplanetary Disks with CO Enhancement"
+21. Calahan, Dziire, Öberg et al ApJ, 1004, 213 "JWST-DECO: The Impact of Accretion on Mid-Infrared Observable Water in Planet-forming Disks."

+23. Maragkoudakis, Boersma, Peeters et al. A\&A, 709, A38 (2026) "PDRs4All: XIX.
+The evolution of the PAH ionisation and PAH size distribution across the Orion Bar.”

-21. Khan, Daza Rodriguez, Peeters et al. A\&A in press (2026) "PDRs4All: XIX.
+24. Khan, Daza Rodriguez, Peeters et al. A\&A, 709, A39 (2026) "PDRs4All: XX.
 The 6 to 9$\mu$m region as a probe of PAH charge and size in the Orion Bar.”

+25. Armitage, Williams, Zhang et al. ApJ, 998, 308 (2026) "Tracing Pebble Drift History in Two Protoplanetary Disks with CO Enhancement"

-22. Romero-Mirza, Öberg, Banzatti et al. ApJ, 991, 128 (2025) “JWST-MIRI Observations of the Irradiated Chemistry in the Inner Disk Cavity of GM Aur.”
+26. Romero-Mirza, Öberg, Banzatti et al. ApJ, 991, 128 (2025) “JWST-MIRI Observations of the Irradiated Chemistry in the Inner Disk Cavity of GM Aur.”

-23. Schroetter, Berné, Goicoechea et al. arXiv, arXiv:2506.05186 (2025) "PDRs4All XV: CH radical and H$_3^+$ molecular ion in the irradiated protoplanetary disk d203-506”
+27. Schroetter, Berné, Goicoechea et al. arXiv, arXiv:2506.05186 (2025) "PDRs4All XV: CH radical and H$_3^+$ molecular ion in the irradiated protoplanetary disk d203-506”

-24. Khan, Abbott, Peeters et al. A&A, 699, A133 (2025) "PDRs4All: XIV.
+28. Khan, Abbott, Peeters et al. A&A, 699, A133 (2025) "PDRs4All: XIV.
 Probing CH out-of-plane bending modes of PAH molecules in the Orion Bar with JWST”

-25. Schroetter, Berné, Bron et al. Nat Astron (2025). https://doi.org/10.1038/s41550-025-02596-6 "A solar C/O ratio in planet-forming gas at 1 au in a highly irradiated disk”
+29. Schroetter, Berné, Bron et al. Nat Astron (2025). https://doi.org/10.1038/s41550-025-02596-6 "A solar C/O ratio in planet-forming gas at 1 au in a highly irradiated disk”

-26. Chown, Okada, Peeters et al. A&A, 698, A86 (2025) "PDRs4All: XIII.
+30. Chown, Okada, Peeters et al. A&A, 698, A86 (2025) "PDRs4All: XIII.
 Empirical prescriptions for the interpretation of JWST imaging observations of star-forming regions”

-27. Goicoechea, Pety, Cuadrado et al. A&A, 696, A100 (2025) "PDRs4All: XII.
+31. Goicoechea, Pety, Cuadrado et al. A&A, 696, A100 (2025) "PDRs4All: XII.
 Far-ultraviolet-driven formation of simple hydrocarbon radicals and their relation with polycyclic aromatic hydrocarbons”

-28. Goicoechea, Le Bourlot, Black et al. A&A, 689, L4 (2024) “PDRs4All: X. ALMA and JWST detection of neutral carbon in the externally irradiated disk d203-506: Undepleted gas-phase carbon”
+32. Goicoechea, Le Bourlot, Black et al. A&A, 689, L4 (2024) “PDRs4All: X. ALMA and JWST detection of neutral carbon in the externally irradiated disk d203-506: Undepleted gas-phase carbon”

-29. Fuente, Roueff, Le Petit et al. A&A, 687, A87 (2024) "PDRs4All.
+33. Fuente, Roueff, Le Petit et al. A&A, 687, A87 (2024) "PDRs4All.
 IX.
 Sulfur elemental abundance in the Orion Bar”

-30. Schroetter, Berné, Joblin et al. A&A, 685, A78 (2024) “PDRs4All.
+34. Schroetter, Berné, Joblin et al. A&A, 685, A78 (2024) “PDRs4All.
 VII.
 The 3.3 μm aromatic infrared band as a tracer of physical properties of the interstellar medium in galaxies”

-31. Pasquini, Peeters, Schefter et al. A&A, 685, A77 (2024) “PDRs4All.
+35. Pasquini, Peeters, Schefter et al. A&A, 685, A77 (2024) “PDRs4All.
 VI.
 Probing the photochemical evolution of PAHs in the Orion Bar using machine learning techniques”

-32. Zannese, Tabone, Habart et al. NatAs, 8, 577 (2024) "OH as a probe of the warm-water cycle in planet-forming disks”
+36. Zannese, Tabone, Habart et al. NatAs, 8, 577 (2024) "OH as a probe of the warm-water cycle in planet-forming disks”

-33. Changala, Chen, Li et al. A&A, 680, A19.
+37. Changala, Chen, Li et al. A&A, 680, A19.
 “Astronomical CH3+ rovibrational assignments.
 A combined theoretical and experimental study validating observational findings in the d203-506 UV-irradiated protoplanetary disk”

-34. Elyajouri, Ysard, Abergel et al. A&A, 685, A76 (2024) “PDRs4All.
+38. Elyajouri, Ysard, Abergel et al. A&A, 685, A76 (2024) “PDRs4All.
 V. Modelling the dust evolution across the illuminated edge of the Orion Bar”

-35. Peeters, Habart, Berné et al. A&A, 685, A74 (2024) "PDRs4All: III.
+39. Peeters, Habart, Berné et al. A&A, 685, A74 (2024) "PDRs4All: III.
 JWST's NIR spectroscopic view of the Orion Bar”

-36. Habart, Peeters, Berné et al. A&A, 685, A73 (2024) “PDRs4All.
+40. Habart, Peeters, Berné et al. A&A, 685, A73 (2024) “PDRs4All.
 II.
 JWST's NIR and MIR imaging view of the Orion Nebula”

-37. Galloway-Sprietsma, M., Bae, J., Teague, R., et al. 2023, ApJ, 950, 147, Molecules with ALMA at Planet-forming Scales (MAPS): Complex Kinematics in the AS 209 Disk Induced by a Forming Planet and Disk Winds. https://doi.org/10.3847/1538-4357/accae4
+41. Galloway-Sprietsma, M., Bae, J., Teague, R., et al. 2023, ApJ, 950, 147, Molecules with ALMA at Planet-forming Scales (MAPS): Complex Kinematics in the AS 209 Disk Induced by a Forming Planet and Disk Winds. https://doi.org/10.3847/1538-4357/accae4

-38. Bae, J., Teague, R., Andrews, S. M., et al. 2022, 934, L20. doi:10.3847/2041-
+42. Bae, J., Teague, R., Andrews, S. M., et al. 2022, 934, L20. doi:10.3847/2041-
 8213/ac7fa3.
 Molecules with ALMA at Planet-forming Scales (MAPS): A Cir- cumplanetary Disk Candidate in Molecular-line Emission in the AS 209 Disk.

-39. Berné O., Habart  ́E., Peeters E., Abergel A., Bergin E. A., Bernard-Salas J., Bron E., et al., 2022, PASP, 134, 054301. doi:10.1088/1538-3873/ac604c.
+43. Berné O., Habart  ́E., Peeters E., Abergel A., Bergin E. A., Bernard-Salas J., Bron E., et al., 2022, PASP, 134, 054301. doi:10.1088/1538-3873/ac604c.
 PDRs4All: A JWST Early Release Science Program on Radiative Feedback from Massive Stars.

-40. Öberg, K. I., Guzman, V. V., Walsh, C., et al. 2021, arXiv e-prints, arXiv:2109.06268. https://arxiv.org/abs/2109.06268.
+44. Öberg, K. I., Guzman, V. V., Walsh, C., et al. 2021, arXiv e-prints, arXiv:2109.06268. https://arxiv.org/abs/2109.06268.
 Molecules with ALMA at Planet-forming Scales (MAPS) I: Program Overview and Highlights.

-41. Law, C. J., Loomis, R. A., Teague, R., et al. 2021a, arXiv e-prints, arXiv:2109.06210. https://arxiv.org/abs/2109.06210.
+45. Law, C. J., Loomis, R. A., Teague, R., et al. 2021a, arXiv e-prints, arXiv:2109.06210. https://arxiv.org/abs/2109.06210.
 Molecules with ALMA at Planet-forming Scales (MAPS) III: Characteristics of Radial Chemical Substructures.

-42. Law, C. J., Teague, R., Loomis, R. A., et al. 2021b, arXiv e-prints, arXiv:2109.06217. https://arxiv.org/abs/2109.06217.
+46. Law, C. J., Teague, R., Loomis, R. A., et al. 2021b, arXiv e-prints, arXiv:2109.06217. https://arxiv.org/abs/2109.06217.
 Molecules with ALMA at Planet-forming Scales (MAPS) IV: Emission Surfaces and Vertical Distribution of Molecules.

-43. Zhang, K., Booth, A. S., Law, C. J., et al. 2021, arXiv e-prints, arXiv:2109.06233. https://arxiv.org/abs/2109.06233.
+47. Zhang, K., Booth, A. S., Law, C. J., et al. 2021, arXiv e-prints, arXiv:2109.06233. https://arxiv.org/abs/2109.06233.
 Molecules with ALMA at Planet-forming Scales (MAPS) V: CO gas distributions.

-44. Guzmán, V. V., Bergner, J. B., Law, C. J., et al. 2021, arXiv e-prints, arXiv:2109.06391. https://arxiv.org/abs/2109.06391.
+48. Guzmán, V. V., Bergner, J. B., Law, C. J., et al. 2021, arXiv e-prints, arXiv:2109.06391. https://arxiv.org/abs/2109.06391.
 Molecules with ALMA at Planet-forming Scales (MAPS) VI: Distribution of the small organics HCN, C2H, and H2CO.

-45. Bosman, A. D., Bergin, E. A., Loomis, R. A., et al. 2021b, arXiv e-prints, arXiv:2109.06223. https://arxiv.org/abs/2109.06223.
+49. Bosman, A. D., Bergin, E. A., Loomis, R. A., et al. 2021b, arXiv e-prints, arXiv:2109.06223. https://arxiv.org/abs/2109.06223.
 Molecules with ALMA at Planet-forming Scales (MAPS).
 XV.
 Tracing protoplanetary disk structure within 20 au.

-46. Calahan, J. K., Bergin, E. A., Zhang, K., et al. 2021, arXiv e-prints, arXiv:2109.06202. https://arxiv.org/abs/2109.06202.
+50. Calahan, J. K., Bergin, E. A., Zhang, K., et al. 2021, arXiv e-prints, arXiv:2109.06202. https://arxiv.org/abs/2109.06202.
 Molecules with ALMA at Planet-forming Scales (MAPS) XVII: Determining the 2D Thermal Structure of the HD 163296 Disk.

-47. Pérez, S.,Casassus, S., Hales, A., et al. 2020, ApJ, 889, L24.
+51. Pérez, S.,Casassus, S., Hales, A., et al. 2020, ApJ, 889, L24.
 Long Baseline
 Observations of the HD 100546 Protoplanetary Disk with ALMA

-48. Baruteau, C., Barraza, M., P ́erez, S., et al. 2019, MNRAS, 486, 304.
+52. Baruteau, C., Barraza, M., P ́erez, S., et al. 2019, MNRAS, 486, 304.
 Dust traps in the protoplanetary disc MWC 758: two vortices produced by two giant planets?

-49. Casassus S. et al., 2019, MNRAS, 483, 3278.
+53. Casassus S. et al., 2019, MNRAS, 483, 3278.
 Cm-wavelength observations of
 MWC 758: resolved dust trapping in a vortex

-50. Casassus S. et al., 2018, MNRAS, 477, 5104.
+51. Casassus S. et al., 2018, MNRAS, 477, 5104.
 An inner warp in the DoAr 44 T Tauri transition disc

 ### Talks:

+- Contributed Plenary Talk: "A promising unique CPD candidate in the Eta Cha Association",  Discs on the Exe, Exeter, UK, July 2026
+- Contributed Talk: "A promising unique CPD candidate in the Eta Cha Association",  UKI Accretions Disks Meeting 2026, Cambridge, UK, July 2026
-- Contributed talk: "A promising CPD candidate in a member of the evolved Eta Cha stellar Association",  XX SOCHIAS Annual Meeting, October 2025
+- Contributed Talk: "A promising CPD candidate in a member of the evolved Eta Cha stellar Association",  XX SOCHIAS Annual Meeting, October 2025
 - Contributed Talk: "Correlation in the emission of carbon-bearing species with dynamical state of protoplanetary disks",  ESO - Towards new frontiers: The astrochemical journey from young stellar nurseries to exoplanets , March 2025
 - Contributed Talk: "A possible companion candidate in one of the Eta Cha members", Gas Accretion in Planet Formation(GAP), March 2025
 - Contributed Talk: "How can we strategize to detect more protoplanets?",  ERC workshop on Disk \& Planet formation, June 2024